4 Ways To Help Unblock A Nose

 4 min read

-It’s no secret that a stuffy nose can be incredibly frustrating.
-Between the persistent drip, difficulty smelling and excessive tissue use, it’s rarely an enjoyable experience.
+It’s no secret that a blocked nose can be incredibly frustrating.
+Between the persistent drip, difficulty smelling and excessive tissue use, it’s hardly an enjoyable experience.

-Blocked noses may be caused by a number of different factors such as a common cold of hayfever, so what can be done to help provide some relief?
+Blocked noses may be caused by a number of different factors such as a common cold of hay fever.

 Read on to discover our handy guide to relieving a sniffly nose.
 However, if you’re concerned about your health or symptoms persist, talk to your health professional.

-Although it’s not particularly glamourous, draining your sinuses with nasal irrigation may help to relieve that stuffy feeling.
+Although it’s not particularly glamourous, draining your sinuses with nasal irrigation is one way to help unblock a nose.

 First off, you’ll need to find yourself a container.
 Pop to your local pharmacy to get a bulb syringe or neti pot.